yonkov/ever-universe-websites/README.md

 ### Theme

-This website uses the Ever theme, developed by Atanas Yonkov in 2019.
-The Ever theme is a child theme of the [Scaffold theme](https://wordpress.org/themes/scaffold/), lightweight WordPress theme issued under the GPL License.
+This website is powered by [WordPress](https://wordpress.org/download/) and uses the Ever theme, developed by Atanas Yonkov in 2019.
+The Ever theme is a child theme of the [Scaffold theme](https://wordpress.org/themes/scaffold/), lightweight theme issued under the GPL License.
 The theme code is available under  `services_ever_co/themes` folder.
-The two main  theme's files are functions.php and style.css (as per wp docs, nothing exciting here).
+The two main files in the Ever theme are functions.php and style.css (the way it is shown in the [WordPress documentation](https://developer.wordpress.org/themes/advanced-topics/child-themes/).

 ### Plugins